 Back in the days before digitally generated art/design, I arrived on the scene in the Black Mountain Hills of Western South Dakota (preceding the arrival of Rocky Raccoon by approximately 15 years).
 I soon learned to appreciate additional tunes by the Fab Four, Doors, Santana and local favorites Rosewood and the Energy that was Tommy Bolin.
 Throughout my youth I practiced the delicate balance of music, baseball, and art with lots of camping, reading and magic thrown in to keep me out of trouble.

-My most recent design project has been a series of digital prints interpreting the likenesses of guardian angels.
-All inspired by the writings of Robertson Davies’ “What’s Bred in the Bone”.
-I am just completing a “SteamPunk” piano as one of several local artists invited to participate in the Downtown Stockton Alliance public art program “Music to Our Ears”.
+My most recent digital design project has been a series of prints interpreting the likenesses of guardian angels.
+All are inspired by the writings of Robertson Davies’ “The Cornish Trilogy”.
+Other recent projects include “Jules” a Steam Punk piano sculpture as a part of the Downtown Stockton Alliance public art program “Music to Our Ears” and “Mick Fleetwood” a 1974 Cadillac hood painting as part of a larger artcar project at the University of the Pacific.

 Neil Young seems to always have had a certain way of expressing things that I tend to agree with.
 Here is one of his recent thought-provoking comments from Waging Heavy Peace.